Filter the threat data displayed on the dashboard

 malware detected during the selected date range.
 The histogram does

 not include sessions with known malware (malware that was first

 Set the default date range.

 First configure the data set to include samples based on

 when the sample was first forwarded or uploaded to WildFire for

 the session started) and then set the dashboard to display data

-time range is applied to all dashboard views (organization, industry,
+dashboard default time range is applied to all dashboard views (organization,

-and all) and dashboard widgets immediately update to reflect the
+industry, and all) and dashboard widgets immediately update to reflect

 The default time range is also reapplied